openeuler-mirror/PilotGo-plugin-MFD/README.en.md

 sudo dnf update
 sudo dnf install bcc
 ```
-These two commands update the packages and will automatically install the related environment and tools for BCC development, such as bpf-tools, python3-bpfcc, llvm-libs, clang-libs, etc.
+These two commands update the packages and will automatically install the related environment and tools for BCC development, such as `bpf-tools, python3-bpfcc, llvm-libs, clang-libs`.

 <div align=center>
 <img src="./img/12.png" alt="image-20240528221443832" div-align="center"/>